jotegui/googleapis/README.md

     bq = BigQuery.BigQuery(bq_cred)

 The first time an instance is initialized, it will redirect to an authentication page.
-The authentication mechanism will create a 'bigquery.dat' or 'storage.dat' file in the folder, so that authentication is not made twice.
+The authentication mechanism will create a 'bigquery.dat' or 'storage.dat' file in the folder, to avoid having to re-authenticate every time.

+Each object has a method called 'methods' that shows the available methods and a brief description.